 As set forth in its Charter, our Audit Committee is directly responsible for the appointment, compensation, retention and oversight of the work of the independent registered public accounting firm engaged to prepare the audit report or perform other audit, review or attestation services.
-The Audit Committee has retained PricewaterhouseCoopers LLP, or PwC, as the Company's independent registered public accounting firm for fiscal year 2022.
-PwC has been retained as the Company's independent registered public accounting firm for fiscal year 2022.
+The Audit Committee has retained PricewaterhouseCoopers LLP, or PwC, as the Company's independent registered public accounting firm of firscal year 2022.
+PwC has been retained as the Company's independent registered public accounting firm continuously since 1968.